AnyLog-co/documentation/deployments/Docker/docker_volumes.md

 ```

 ## Executing Script
-Personalized scripts are executed using the `process`, they can be done as part of the deployment process (after the
+Personalized scripts are executed using the `process` command, they can be done as part of the deployment process (after the
 first time), or manually.
 For this example we'll be executing `sample_code/edegex.al` which is the same as the EdgeX
 we've been doing throughout the documentation, but using (metadata) policies to declare the _MQTT client_, rather than
 parameters and variables.